Which authority decides on a claim for compensation in cross-border cases?

 You cannot be reimbursed for your travelling costs.
 You may, however, be heard remotely, i.e. without having to come to the deciding authority.
-You may request the deciding authority to apply to the assisting authority in your country for assistance in organising the transmission of your hearing.
+You may make a request to the deciding authority to apply to the assisting authority in your country for assistance in organising a remote hearing.
 You must give your consent for such a hearing.

 Is an interpreter provided, in case I have to be personally present?